Find your perfect hike. Book a call with Anna

 Whirinaki

 A 20-minute drive takes us to a cabin on a nearby rural property.
-Here you can enjoy a warm shower and unwind by the fire pit, sipping on a beer or wine.
+Relax after a long day, enjoy a warm shower and unwind by the fire pit, sipping on a beer or wine.
 Includes breakfast, lunch and dinner.

 Hike beneath towering tree ferns and through some of New Zealand's most magnificent podocarp rainforest trees.